 See Anne’s Birmingham webpage for more information.

-Dr. Erez Yerushalmi is a lecturer of Economics and Business in the Business School at Birmingham City University (BCU).
-He was formally a Research Fellow at the Institute for Employment Research (IER) from 2012 to 2017.
+Dr. Erez Yerushalmi is a Senior Lecturer of Economics and Business in the Business School at Birmingham City University (BCU).
+He was formerly a Research Fellow at the Institute for Employment Research (IER) from 2012 to 2017.
 His work focused on development economic issues such as Georgia, CEDEFOP, UNESCO, LMI4All and others.

 Erez specialises in Applied Policy Analysis using Computable General Equilibrium (CGE) modelling, econometric forecasting, and other complex quantitative methods.
 He has over 15 years of professional experience in economic research and consulting and 4 years in project management.
 Prior to working within academia, he worked for five years in the private sector as an economist in various international consulting firms.
 (For more info, see Erez’s Birmingham City University profile).